onenorth/cuda/README.md

 This will install Meteor as a global npm module

-#### Updating Meteor-specific modules
+#### Updating Meteor smart packages

-Now, you need to ensure all Meteor-specific modules are up-to-date.
+Now, you need to ensure all Meteor smart packages are up-to-date.
 After you've installed Meteor, run the following from the command line:

 ```
 > mrt update
 ```

+#### Add meteor-accounts-ldap package (optional)
+If you need to support LDAP authentication, you can install the meteor-accounts-ldap package

+>> NOTE: The meteor-accounts-ldap package is a OneNorth for of [emgee3] (https://github.com/emgee3)'s original [meteor-accounts-ldap] (https://github.com/emgee3/meteor-accounts-ldap) package

 #### Using npm modules inside Meteor
 If you want to use npm modules inside of Meteor, you will need to ensure that you've run the following from the command line before you attempt to reference any npm modules in the app: